 Thierry Fischer has been Music Director of the Utah Symphony since 2009, and his contract was recently extended to 2022.
 He has led the orchestra in annual single composer cycles including Mahler, Ives and Nielsen; he has also released acclaimed performances of Mahler’s symphonies 1 and 8 on Reference Records, the latter with the world-renowned Mormon Tabernacle Choir, with Saint-Saens symphonies on Hyperion due for release in the coming months.
 He has also conducted the orchestra in Utah’s five national parks and forged outreach links in Haiti.
 In celebration of its 75th anniversary season in 2016, he brought the orchestra to Carnegie Hall for the first time in 40 years, and released a CD of newly commissioned works by Nico Muhly, Andrew Norman, and Augusta Read Thomas.
-Principal Guest Conductor of the Seoul Philharmonic from January 2017, he visits Seoul at least 4 times a season.
+Principal Guest Conductor of the Seoul Philharmonic from January 2017, he visits Seoul at least four times a season.
 He plays an important role in the artistic planning, and in November 2018 will tour to Europe with the orchestra.

 Other highlights of 18/19 include the South American premiere of Manoury’s flute concerto with Pahud and the Sao Paulo Symphony, and several staged projects – Zender’s Winterreise in Strasbourg, Zauberfloete at Utah Opera, and Candide in Utah and Seoul.
 In 17/18 Fischer toured the USA with the Royal Philharmonic Orchestra, conducted the London Philharmonic at the Royal Festival Hall, and appeared with the Monte Carlo Philharmonic, Bergen Philharmonic (returning in 2019) and Bournemouth Symphony.
 In recent seasons he has also conducted the Boston, Atlanta, Cincinnati and Detroit Symphonies and Mostly Mozart Festival Orchestra (New York), BBC Symphony, Oslo Philharmonic, Rotterdam Philharmonic, Maggio Musicale Firenze, Salzburg Mozarteumorchester and the Orchestre de la Suisse Romande.
 He continues to enjoy the collaborative aspect of working with smaller ensembles such as the Chamber Orchestra of Europe, Scottish, Swedish and Munich chamber orchestras, London Sinfonietta and Ensemble Intercontemporain.
 He is committed to contemporary music and has performed and commissioned many world premieres.